bernardodemelo/planets-mvc-recap/README.md

 After that, you should edit your 'list-planets.hbs' to have all the data in your HTML... maybe start with a {{#each}} {{/each}} loop? 😉

-Hint: Remember that Handlebars only reads Objects, not Arrays!

 <br>

 ### Good Luck! 🎉🎉🎉